Further reading: What Size Fuel Pump Do I Need (External link: Summitracing.com)

 i = 14.33

-Speaking of growing: the S50B30, which BMW claimed output 243 BHP, actually outputs around 190-200 WHP (210-220 BHP).
+Speaking of growing: the completely stock S50B30, which BMW claimed output 243 BHP, actually tends to output around 195-205 WHP (210-220 BHP).
 It also used the same 17.5 lb/hr injectors as the M50.
 Generally the stock injectors don’t allow much room for growth over stock, but can take the vehicle to about 210 WHP before upgrading is necessary.
 (There are a few dyno examples you can see for yourself (external link))

 Let’s use the equation to see if it matches our observed maximum supported power.